John Alexander Dowie: Contest with Mirza Ghulam Ahmad

 Dowie is of particular significance to the Ahmadiyya movement in Islam due to a well-publicized contest that took place in the early 1900s between himself and the movement's founder Mirza Ghulam Ahmad (1835–1908).
-Dowie had claimed to be the forerunner of Christ's second coming and was particularly hostile towards Islam, which he believed Christ would destroy upon his return.
-In northern India, Ahmad had claimed to be the coming of Christ in the spirit as well as the promised Mahdi of Islam, who would usher in the final victory of Islam on earth.
+Dowie had claimed to be the forerunner of Jesus of Nazareth's Second Coming and was particularly hostile toward Islam, which he believed Jesus would destroy upon his return.
+In northern India, Ahmad had claimed to be the coming of Jesus in the spirit as well as the promised Mahdi of Islam, who would usher in the final victory of Islam on earth.
 In 1902, Ahmad invited Dowie to a contest, proposing a "prayer duel" between the two in which both would pray to God that whichever of them was false in his prophetic claim die within the lifetime of the truthful.
 The challenge attracted some media attention in the United States and was advertised by a number of American newspapers at the time which portrayed the contest as one between two eccentric religious figures.
 Dowie, however, dismissed the challenge.
-Ahmad reissued it the following year adding a unilateral death prophecy.
+Ahmad reissued it the following year, adding a unilateral death prophecy.
+Dowie died in 1907, and Ahmad in 1908.